Ever daydream about switching to a single-income household so you or your spouse could stay home with the kids?

 No one likes to think about it, but you or your spouse could be hit by a bus tomorrow.
 If the working spouse dies or suffers some long-term disability, how will the family pay their bills?

-Look at life insurance policies and options to decide if it’s worth the cost for your family.
+Look at life insurance policies through Policygenius.
+Consider the options to decide if it’s worth the cost for your family.
 Also, review long-term disability insurance as another form of coverage that may help you sleep better at night.

 8. Cultivate Free (or Profitable) Hobbies